-The proposed forest, shrubland, and grassland management measures would be reasonably expected to substantially increase forest activities in several regions of the State through such practices as prescribed fire, mechanical thinning and harvesting, undergrowth clearing, mastication, dead wood removal or clearing, reforestation, targeted herbicide uses, prescribed herbivory, and other methods.
-Such practices could be employed in establishing shaded fuel breaks.
-These increased activities could also increase the development of temporary or permanent forest access roads and the siting of wood storage and processing locations for removed biomass.
-Most forest thinning and undergrowth clearing activities would require increased use of biomass removal, transport, and processing equipment such as tractors, backhoes, skidders, harvesters, grinders, portable incinerators or portable gasifiers, and transport trucks.
-Establishment of defensible space surrounding structures will utilize similar practices and equipment as listed above.
+The proposed forest, shrubland, and grassland management measures set forth in Table 2-2 above involve land management action for forests, grasslands, and shrublands that would be the responsibility of other agencies to undertake (including the California Natural Resources Agency and the California Department of Food and Agriculture).
+These actions, if undertaken by those agencies, would be reasonably expected to substantially increase activities in several regions of the State through such practices as prescribed fire, mechanical thinning and harvesting, undergrowth clearing, mastication, dead wood removal or clearing, reforestation, restoration of shrubland, chaparral, oak woodland, and riparian areas through controlling vegetation via chemical or mechanical means and planting desired species, targeted herbicide uses, prescribed herbivory, application of compost to grasslands, and other methods.
+Some of these practices could be employed in establishing shaded and unshaded fuel breaks.
+These increased activities could also increase the development of temporary or permanent access roads in forests, shrublands, and grasslands, and the siting of wood storage and processing locations for removed biomass.
+Most forest thinning and undergrowth clearing activities would require increased use of biomass removal, transport, and processing equipment such as tractors, backhoes, skidders, harvesters, grinders, portable incinerators, portable carbonators, portable gasifiers, and transport trucks.
+Establishment of defensible space surrounding structures would use similar practices and equipment as listed above.

-The proposed actions under this measure could also result in the siting and development of new, or the expansion of existing, regional facilities to process increased volumes of biomass feedstock.
-Expanded processing of biomass feedstock at existing or new biomass facilities could increase the production of liquid or gaseous fuels, carbon dioxide removal, or the role these facilities serve in generating exportable electricity to meet the renewable energy requirements of the State's electric utilities.
-Finally, the measure could lead to the development of new facilities and markets for the processing and distribution of wood products such as woodchips, biochar, and mulch.
+The proposed actions under this measure could also result in the siting and development of new, or the expansion of existing, regional facilities to process increased volumes of compost or biomass feedstock.
+Expanded processing of biomass feedstock at existing or new biomass facilities could increase the production of liquid or gaseous fuels, carbon dioxide removal, or the role these facilities serve in generating exportable electricity to meet the renewable energy requirements of the

+State's electric utilities.
+Finally, the measure could lead to the development of new facilities and markets for the processing and distribution of wood products such as mass timber, woodchips, biochar, and mulch.